unclesp1d3r/network-protocol/docs/API.md

 ### PacketCodec

-The `PacketCodec` struct implements the Tokio `Decoder` and `Encoder` traits for packet-based communication.
+The `PacketCodec` struct implements the Tokio `Decoder` and `Encoder` traits for packet-based communication, enabling integration with Tokio's asynchronous I/O framework.

 #### Struct Definition

 ```rust
 pub struct PacketCodec;
 ```

+This struct is a stateless codec that handles framing, encoding, and decoding of protocol packets.

 #### Implementations